gherking/.github/profile/README.md

 **GherKing** is a tool to make Gherkin smarter!
 It allows you to handle Cucumber/Gherkin feature files programmatically, in your JavaScript/TypeScript code.

-*As we are currently releaseing the new GherKing and the precompilers (`gpc-*` packages), you can find the status of each package next to it.*

 ## What can you do with **GherKing**?

 * You can use the [gherkin-ast](https://github.com/gherking/gherkin-ast) (✔ v3.2.1 released) package to build and work with feature files in your code, using an **AST**.